bixb922/crank-organ/doc-software/README.md

 Another example: a USB battery pack is rated at 10000mAh = 10 Ah.
 Although the battery pack delivers 5V, lithium batteries are 3.3V, so the capacity is 3.3V*10Ah = 33 watt-hours.

 Configure the solenoid resistance (default: 90 Ohms).

+## Time zone
+When connected to a router or cell phone hot spot, the software uses ntptime (network time protocol) to acquire the UTC time, and then it queries worldtimeapi.org once a day for the time zone offset and DST offset.
+Once that is done, the time zone offset is stored in flash for the next refresh, that takes place at most once a day.

+Enter your local time zone in the "other parameters" section.
+See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for a list of official names of time zones.
+The time zone name has to match one recognized by worldtimeapi.org.

+If no internet access is available, time starts on Jan 1st, 2000.
+This does not impair operation.
+The history page will show the tunes as played on 2000-01-01, and the error log will show time only.

+Before copying tunes to the microcontroller, it is best to have the time set by ```mpremote rtc --set'''.

 ## Other parameters (less likely to need change)